 Radical Bay Magnetic Island

 When looking for the must-see Queensland beaches, you can’t go by Radical Bay, located on Magnetic Island.
 This 52 kilometres squared Island is just a short, 30-minute boat ride off the coast of Townsville, in Tropical North Queensland.
 There are over 2000 people permanently living on Magnetic Island, although over 200,000 tourists will visit each year.

 This is a tropical-looking beach with plenty of room and where to go to get away from the crowds.
 It’s exceptional for swimming, and you can snorkel around the edges of the bay for creatures like blue-spotted rays and plenty of fish life.

 Tip: While you there, tick off an Instagram #goal with the famous Radical Bay Piano.
 Play a tune and get that ultimate photo in this prime spot.

 If you’re after a quick bite to eat, then stop by Horseshoe Bay, where there are many cafes and restaurants to choose from.
-Life literally stops while you’re relaxing here on the Island and surely not to be missed.
+Life literally stops while you’re relaxing here on the Island and is surely not to be missed.

 Suggested by Chris Fry from Aquarius Traveller

 Not only is Mission Beach one of the best-looking beaches in Australia but it’s situated in one of the most relaxed and happified towns.
 Conveniently also called Mission Beach.